2025 Solar Incentives Guide for St. Clair Shores, MI - Tax Credits & Rebates

 How much can I save on my electric bill annually if I add solar panels to my St. Clair Shores home?

-When you add solar panels to your house in St. Clair Shores, you can expect to save approximately $826.76 per year, or approximately $15,708.42 over 20 years.
+Once you add solar panels to your house in St. Clair Shores, you can anticipate savings of approximately $826.76 per year, or around $15,708.42 over the next 20 years.

 Can I receive incentives both towards the initial cost of solar panels, and later as reimbursement?